google/osv-scanner/docs/github-action.md

 ### View results

-Results may be viewed by clicking on the details of the failed action.
+Results may be viewed by clicking on the details of the failed action, either from your project's actions tab or directly on the PR.